SergioMCampos/devtraining-needit-jakarta/README.md

 # Training

-Probando una nueva aplicación para Service now
+Testing a new application for Service now